 You should also consider seeking legal advice that is not in any way connected with the agency.
 Particularly when the decision has a substantial impact on you.

 When you carefully read the legislation, you may find special provisions about your right to have the decision reviewed or your right to appeal.
-If the legislation doesn't have these then your only choices for review will be to seek judicial review of the decision in the courts or to make a complaint to the State or Commonwealth Ombudsman, appeal to a specialist tribunal or seek judicial review by the Federal Magistrates Court, The Federal Court or the High Court.
+If the legislation doesn't have these then your only choices for review will be to seek judicial review of the decision in the courts or to make a complaint to the State or Commonwealth Ombudsman, appeal to a specialist tribunal or seek judicial review by the Federal Circuit Court, The Federal Court or the High Court.

 People affected by certain decisions of the Commonwealth Government or its agencies may appeal to the Commonwealth Administrative Appeals Tribunal (AAT).
 Similarly, people affected by certain decisions of the NSW Government or its agencies may appeal to the Administrative Decisions Tribunal or complain to the NSW Ombudsman, appeal to a specialist tribunal or court or seek judicial review by the Supreme Court of NSW.